dwyl/home/README.md

 Our _first_ child was born in 2020 👶
-and we were focussed on being parents while working full-time remote jobs. 🧑‍💻 <br />
+and we were focussed on being parents
+`while` working full-time remote jobs. 🧑‍💻 <br />
 Our _second_ child (2022)
-consumed _all_ our remaining time. 🎉
+consumed _all_ our remaining time. 🎉 <br />
 Children are awesome,
-but they demand/deserve attention & nurture. 🥰
+they demand/deserve attention & nurture. 🥰

 We have explored using the Braga House for other purposes including transforming it into a mini homeschool. 🏫 <br />
-But the numbers don't stack up; it would make a _huge_ financial loss during the first 3-5 years. 💸🔥
+But the numbers don't stack up; it would make a _huge_ financial loss during the first 3-5 years. 💸🔥📉

 > **Note**: We haven't _given up_ on the idea
 of running our own childcare,